A Local Structural Basis to Resolve Amorphous Ices: Methods

 \subsection{Training Data and Simulation Details}

 All configurations were obtained from the Deep Potential (DP) MD trajectories reported in Ref.~\citenum{Szukalo:2025}.
 Two machine-learned potentials were employed, providing complementary representations of water's potential energy surface.
 The first, DP\_SCAN, was trained on electronic-structure data generated with the SCAN density functional~\cite{Sun:2015, Zhang:2021pd}, a meta-GGA functional known to reproduce many of water's structural and thermodynamic properties.
 The second, DP\_MBpol, was trained on the many-body polarizable (MBpol) potential~\cite{Babin:2013, Babin:2014, Medders:2014, Bore:2023}, which is parameterized against coupled-cluster reference data and is among the most accurate models of water available.
-All simulations were performed using LAMMPS (2~Aug~2023)~\cite{Thompson:2022} interfaced with DeePMD-kit (v3.0.0) \cite{Zhang:2018, Wang:2018}.
+All simulations were performed using LAMMPS (2~Aug~2023)~\cite{Thompson:2022} interfaced with DeePMD-kit (v3.0.0) \cite{Zhang:2018, Wang:2018}, with a timestep of 0.5~fs.
+Simulations employed a system of 512 water molecules in a cubic box with periodic boundary conditions and the temperature and pressure were controlled via a Nos\'{e}--Hoover thermostat and barostat, respectively.

+LDA configurations were generated by isobaric quenching from equilibrated liquid water configurations at constant cooling rates of $q_c = 1$~K/ns and $q_c = 10$~K/ns, at 1~bar.
+Isothermal compression and decompression simulations were conducted starting from LDA configurations at constant rates of $q_p = 300$~bar/ns or $q_p = 3000$~bar/ns.
+For each pressure and cooling rate, at least three independent simulations were performed to assess statistical variance.

 The training and evaluation dataset comprises of 10,000 molecular environments, equally divided between LDA and HDA.
 Configurations were selected from thermodynamic conditions where phase identity is unambiguous, avoiding the transition region to ensure reliable labels.
-LDA environments were drawn from isobaric quenches at temperatures at least 30 K below the glass transition and from isothermal compression at pressures at least 3 kbar below the transformation pressure.
-HDA environments were taken from compression trajectories at least 3 kbar above the transformation pressure and from decompression trajectories, the latter restricted to densities exceeding that of recovered HDA at 80 K and 1~bar to exclude partially transformed structures.
+LDA environments were drawn from isobaric quenches at temperatures at least 30 K below the glass transition and from isothermal compression at pressures at least 3 kbar below the transformation pressure to HDA.
+HDA environments were taken from compression trajectories at least 3 kbar above the LDA-to-HDA transformation pressure and from decompression trajectories, the latter restricted to densities exceeding that of recovered HDA at 80 K and 1~bar to exclude partially transformed structures.
 As a benchmark for OOD detection, we curated 1,000 hexagonal ice (Ih) configurations.
 Ice Ih shares the tetrahedral hydrogen-bond network of LDA but exhibits long-range crystalline order absent in either amorphous phase, making it well-suited for evaluating OOD detection.